microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 [Learn More About DAX Formulas](https://docs.microsoft.com/en-us/dax/dax-overview)

-### Objective: Aggregate data by writing DAX formulas and by using graphical user interface of Query Builder.
+### Objective - Aggregate data by writing DAX formulas and by using graphical user interface of Query Builder.

 ## Instructions